schuler-d/product-launch-dataset/README.md

 ## Data access

 The full dataset is hosted on the Google Cloud Platform.
-Please contact me at dennis.schuler@protonmail.com in case you are interested in using the data for research or a commercial project.
+Contact dennis.schuler@protonmail.com in case you are interested in using the data for research or a commercial project.